Best Voltage Tester

 • BATTERY POWERED: Includes 2 1.5V AAA batteries for use and automatically turns off after 5 minutes of inactivity to conserve battery life

-Design: Pen Testing range: 50 to 1,000 volts
+• Testing Range: 50 to 1,000 volts AC

 Pros:

-• Flashing red indicator
+• ✅ Clear flashing red indicator for safety.

 Cons: